coder-JMHou/BUGPan/README.md

 # BUGPan
-Official Implementation of BUGPan (Accepted to Information Fusion).
+Official Implementation of BUGPan (Accepted to Information Fusion 2025).